Jeremi360/PyFox/README.md

  * Google Chrome - ominbox
  * Opera 12 Addons

-If you won to compile this your self
-You need [python version 2.7 or 3.x]() and Gtk and Webkit from gi repository.
+If you won to compile this your self you need [python version 2.7 or 3.x]() and Gtk and Webkit from gi repository.
 And My [Grabbo lib]("https://github.com/jeremi360/Grabbo").
 To run: python rerows.py